-The sixth practical, comprehensive and intensive course for Consultant and Career Grade Anaesthetists who are seeing an increasing number of obese patients in their day-to-day practice organised by Infomed Research and Training, on Monday 22 January 2018, at the Park Plaza County Hall Hotel, 1 Addington Street, London SE1 7RY (south end of Westminster Bridge)
+The seventh practical, comprehensive and intensive course for Consultant and Career Grade Anaesthetists who are seeing an increasing number of obese patients in their day-to-day practice organised by Infomed Research and Training, on Friday 1 February 2019, at the Park Plaza County Hall Hotel, 1 Addington Street, London SE1 7RY

 Certificates will be issued.
 Codes: 2A03, 2A07, 2C01, 2C02, 2B01, 2B02, 2B03, 2D02